msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 - **Batch**: Batch number.
 It is a designation given to products made in the same manufacturing run.
 - **Expiry**: Expiry date of the batch (format: MM/YYYY)
-- **Location**: If you inventory is managed with storage locations, the name of the location where the item is stored
+- **Location**: This is the name of the location where the item is stored if your inventory is managed with storage locations
 - **Pack Size**: Quantity of units per pack
 - **Pack Sell Price**: Selling unit price of the item
-- **On Hold**: Indicate whether a batch is on hold or not.
+- **On Hold**: Indicates whether a batch is on hold or not.
 You cannot issue a batch that is on hold.
 - **In Store (packs)**: Total number of packs in your store
 - **Available (packs)**: Number of packs available (not already allocated to other shipments)
 - **[Unit] Qty Issued**: Total quantity of units to be issued